Grayda/bellboy/README.md

  - [ ] Add a page for "virtual" bells (like the "\_all" bell)
  - [ ] Include default bell & config, overwritable by another file (so I can .gitignore personal settings and still push changes to bells.json and config.json)
  - [ ] Include better update mechanism. nodemon is too eager to restart when a single file changes
+ - [ ] Allow user to set when "\_all" is enabled again? (e.g. disable permanently, disabled for 1 day, 1 week etc.)

 [1]: https://github.com/ncb000gt/node-cron/issues/180